COVID: Health minister tells Germans not to be picky over vaccines | DW | 22.11.2021

 The minister said US-developed Moderna — which uses the same core mRNA technology as BioNTech-Pfizer — was a "good, safe and very effective vaccine."

-"Some vaccinating physicians say BioNTech is the Mercedes of the vaccines and Moderna is the Rolls Royce," said Spahn.
+"Some vaccinating physicians say BioNTech is the Mercedes of the vaccines and Moderna is the Rolls-Royce," Spahn said.

-"There is enough vaccine for all upcoming vaccinations," Spahn stressed.
+"There is enough vaccine for all upcoming vaccinations," Spahn said.
 "And both vaccines work."

 The BioNTech vaccine, developed in the German city of Mainz, has proved particularly popular among the German public.
 The AstraZeneca shot — which does not use mRNA technology — was initially the main alternative in the early part of the vaccination campaign.
 It was linked to extremely rare blood clots, and was not recommended for younger people.